 When Anne contacted me to review a copy of her first book “Your Grocery Budget Toolbox,” I was honored, excited and skeptical – all at the same time.

-I was honored because Anne is a reputable and well-seasoned blogger who has been sharing her ideas and recipes at Quick & Easy, Cheap & Healthy for nearly five years.
+I was honored because Anne is a reputable and well-seasoned blogger who has been sharing her ideas and recipes at Authentic Simplicity for nearly five years.
 Five years peeps!
 That’s a long time to be coming up with fresh ways to prepare healthy food without your input going stale!

 I was excited because despite the fast-forward motion of technology, I’ve never read an e-book.
 The mere fact that I was “reading an e-book” was thrilling!
 (Go ahead, call me a geek and laugh, lol.)
 I don’t own a reader or a smart phone, but fortunately “Your Grocery Budget Toolbox” comes in a PDF version so even us geeks can participate too.